kshepard/parametric-polymorphism-lightning-talk/PITCHME.md

 -- Or a doubling function
 foo i = 2 * i

--- Or maybe something like mod 2 foo i = i `mod` 2

 -- Or it can return a constant foo i = 42
 ```